Volunteers Make it all Possible!

 3G is a weekly social group focused on providing opportunities for socializing, relationship building, and disability acceptance.
 We come together each week to play card games, board games, build Legos, draw, color, or just hang out!

-Volunteers will assist participants throughout the program as needed, providing opportunities for socializing, playing games, and making sure they have the BEST time!
+Volunteers will assist participants throughout the program as needed, providing opportunities for socializing, playing games and making sure they have the BEST time!
 Be sure to bring your game face!

-Dates: Wednesdays, March 19th - May 7th (8 weeks)
+Dates: Wednesdays, January 14th - March 4th (8 weeks)

-Volunteer Commitment Time: 4:45-6pm
+Volunteer Commitment Time: 4:45-6:15pm

-Date: Sunday, April 27th
+Date: Sunday, January 18th

 Volunteer Commitment Time: 3:30-5:45pm